Giskard-AI/giskard/docs/open_source/testset_generation/testset_generation/index.md

 loaded_testset = QATestset.load("my_testset.jsonl")
 ```

+You can push your generated test set to the Hugging Face Hub or load an existing dataset from it using our integration.
+This allows you to share and reuse datasets easily.
+For detailed instructions, refer to the [Hugging Face Integration Documentation](https://docs.giskard.ai/en/latest/integrations/huggingface/QATestset.html).

 You can also convert it to a pandas DataFrame, for quick inspection or further processing:

 ```py